RNH-Ts/hr-attrition-analysis/README.md

 ---
 ## Key Takeaways
 - Attrition patterns differ depending on whether they are examined visually, via correlation, or through predictive modeling
-- Random Forest surfaces workload- and compensation-related features more strongly than linear models
+-Random Forest highlights work-life stress and overtime as key attrition drivers more strongly than linear models, signaling where HR should focus retention efforts.
 - Correlation analysis alone is insufficient for identifying attrition drivers in this dataset
 - Model choice materially affects how attrition risk is interpreted